Have questions? We're here.

 The warm tropical waters in the gulf are a great place to enjoy aquatic activities, where spinner dolphins are often seen frolicking in the bay.
 There are ancient coral reefs to explore, where you can see enormous coral gardens and the creatures that inhabit them.
 On land, there are more pristine rainforest trails for you to explore, where you can marvel at the extraordinary flora and fauna that contributes to Costa Rica’s biodiversity.

-By Zodiac, we shuttle ashore to Saladero Ecolodge and explore the gardens and walking trails filled with flowering plants.
-Keep a watch for birds including toucans, scarlet macaw, caracara, and woodpeckers.
+By Zodiac, you shuttle ashore to Saladero Ecolodge and explore the gardens and walking trails filled with flowering plants.
+Keep a watch for birds including toucans, scarlet macaw, caracara and woodpeckers.

-In Golfo Dulce, we exit Costa Rica and continue our journey as we sail to Panama.
+In Golfo Dulce, you exit Costa Rica and continue your journey as you sail to Panama.

 Day 7-8: Coiba National Park, Panama

-We continue to Coiba Island, a National Park and a UNESCO World Heritage site, located off the southwest coast of Panama.
-The national park includes the main island of Coiba and 38 smaller islands in the surrounding marine areas within the Gulf of Chiriqui.
-Protected from the cold winds and the effects of El Niño, Coiba’s Pacific tropical forest features exceptionally high levels of endemic mammals, birds, and plants.
+Continue to Coiba Island, a National Park and a UNESCO World Heritage site, located off the southwest coast of Panama.
+The national park includes the main island of Coiba and 38 smaller islands in the surrounding marine areas within the Gulf of Chiriquí.
+Protected from the cold winds and the effects of El Niño, the Pacific tropical forest if Coiba Island features exceptionally high levels of endemic mammals, birds and plants.
 It is the last refuge for a number of threatened animals including the crested eagle.

-On Coiba Island, we spend the morning in the area of Granito de Oro islet, a unique place that allows snorkelers to encounter the diversity and volume of marine life that is usually reserved for scuba divers.
+On Coiba Island, spend the morning in the area of Granito de Oro islet, a unique place that allows snorkelers to encounter a diversity and volume of marine life that is usually reserved for scuba divers.
 This is one of the world’s most sought-after diving destinations.
-The local ranger will guide us on the optimal places to enjoy water activities.
+The local ranger will provide guidance on the optimal places where you can enjoy water activities.

-Coiba Island also served as a penal colony from 1919 to 1996, where Panama’s most notorious criminals and political prisoners were incarcerated.
+The following morning, you plan to land at Punta Clara, which served as a penal colony from 1919 to 1996, where Panama’s most notorious criminals and political prisoners were incarcerated.
 At the peak of its operations, the prison housed up to approximately 3,000 inmates in about 30 camps spread around the islands.
-You may have the opportunity to visit the dilapidated penitentiary buildings or walk along the beach looking for scarlet macaws, yellow caracara, and various seabirds.
+You can visit the dilapidated penitentiary buildings or walk along the beach looking for scarlet macaws, yellow caracara and various seabirds.
+Back on board, enjoy lunch as you set towards the Pearl Islands.

 Day 9: Pearl Islands

-The Pearl Islands of Panama consisting of some 250 small islands and islets are located in the North Pacific Ocean in the Gulf of Panama.
-The Pearl Islands were originally named by the Spanish explorer Vasco Nuñez de Balboa for the bountiful pearls that were harvested off the islands’ shores.
-The Islands are renowned for their spectacular and tranquil white-sand beaches, pristine forests, and colorful coral reefs, and at Bartolome Island, we enjoy water activities.
+After a morning at sea, you reach the Pearl Islands of Panama, an archipelago located in the North Pacific Ocean in the Gulf of Panama, covering around 250 small islands.
+The Spanish Conquistadors discovered the islands in 1503 and gave the Islands its name due to the great amounts of pearls found on them.
+The Pearl Islands were originally named by the Spanish explorer Vasco Nuñez de Balboa due to the bountiful pearls that were harvested off the islands’ shores.
+The Pearl Islands are most famous for their spectacular and tranquil white sand beaches, untouched forests, and colorful coral reefs offshore.
+You plan to visit one of the islands to enjoy some paddle boarding, paddling in kayaks and snorkeling in the warm, turquoise waters.

 Three million years ago, the Isthmus of Panama emerged from the sea and changed the world forever.
 It divided an ocean and joined two continents together, triggering one of the most important natural evolution events in the history of the world.
 Today, this narrow land bridge in Central America is home to more species of birds and trees than the whole of North America.
 Panama is of course world-famous for its 77 km (48 mi) canal that connects the Pacific Ocean with the Atlantic Ocean.

-Crossing the Panama Canal will surely be a highlight for many travellers.
+Crossing the Panama Canal will surely be a highlight for many travelers.
 Each year, over a million people visit the canal to witness this engineering marvel at work.
-Starting in the Pacific Ocean, you will be able to admire the Bay of Panama and Panama City’s splendid skyline before passing under the ‘Bridge of the Americas’.
-The vessel will then transit through the first set of locks, the Miraflores Locks, where it will be lifted 16 metres (52 feet) in two distinct steps.
+Starting in the Pacific Ocean, admire the Bay of Panama and Panama City’s splendid skyline before passing under the ‘Bridge of the Americas’.
+The vessel will then transit through the first set of locks, the Miraflores Locks, where it will be lifted 16 meters (52 foot) in two distinct steps.
 Next, your ship will enter Miraflores Lake, which is a small artificial body of fresh water that separates Pedro Miguel Locks from Miraflores Locks.

 • 1 Breakfast